vitalab/vitalab.github.io/blog/_posts/2021-06-17-uncertainty.md

 #### MC Dropout
 Training Bayesian neural networks is not trivial and requires substantial changes to the training procedure.
 Gal et al. show that neural networks with dropout can be used as an approximation for Bayesian nets [^2].
-By using dropout at test time, one can generate a monte carlo distribution of predictions which can be used estimate the uncertainty of the prediction.
+By using dropout at test time, one can generate a Monte Carlo distribution of predictions which can be used to estimate the uncertainty of the prediction.

 #### What uncertainties are needed?
 Kendall et al. describe two types of uncertainty in *What Uncertainties Do We Need in Bayesian Deep Learning for Computer Vision?* [^7].
 Firstly, epistemic uncertainty is the uncertainty in the model weights.
 This can be represented with Bayesian nets or MC dropout.
 This type of uncertainty can be decreased with more data.
-The second type of uncertainty is aleatoric uncertainty; the uncertainty in to the data.
+The second type of uncertainty is aleatoric uncertainty; the uncertainty in the data.
 This type of uncertainty cannot be reduced by more data as it is inherent to the data.
 Aleatoric uncertainty can be homoscedastic (constant for all inputs) or heteroscedastic (dependant on the input sample).